AbeHandler/rookie/README.md

 #### Indexing

-Rookie holds raw corpora in corpora/[corpusname]/raw/all.extract
+1. Preprocessing: Rookie holds raw corpora in `corpora/[corpusname]/raw/all.extract`.
 It assumes that all.extract stores all.extract is a tsv with the pubdate in position 1, the text in position 5 and the headline in position 4.
-Like this: "NA\t1-1-2000\tNA\tNA\tHEADLINE\tTEXT".
+Like this: `NA\t1-1-2000\tNA\tNA\tHEADLINE\tTEXT`.
 An optional url goes in position 6.

-Getting the corpora into this format is considered preprocessing outside of Rookie's scope.

-Rookie processes corpora in corpora/[corpusname]/raw/all.extract by running them through @brenocon 's corenlp pipeline.
+2. Core NLP: Rookie processes corpora in `corpora/[corpusname]/raw/all.extract` by running them through @brenocon 's corenlp pipeline.
 Use `python getting_and_processing_corpora/corpus_proc.py --nlpjar path/to/corenlp --corpus corpusname`

-Once corpora are processed, Rookie needs to add them to whoosh.
-To do this, use `$ py getting_and_processing_corpora/load_to_whoosh.py --corpus [corpusname]`
+3. Load to whoosh: `$ py getting_and_processing_corpora/load_to_whoosh.py --corpus [corpusname]`
+4. Build sparse vectors for each doc.
+Store in Postgres: `$ py facets/build_sparse_matrix.py --corpus [corpusname]`

 #### Code

-`awsstuff` Code to load stuff into AWS (only ec2 right now).
-Note: Rookie used to run on AWS cloud search but now uses Whoosh
+`awsstuff` Code to load stuff into AWS (ec2 and s3)

 `docker` The docker file and other docker stuff

+`facets` the facet engine

+`rookie_ui` React UI for rookie. use gulp b to push js to /webapp

 `webapp` The Rookie webapp

-`rookie_ui` React UI for rookie. use gulp b to push js to /webapp